Certifiedprof2/energy-consumption-analysis-system/README.md

 ![Screenshot 9](screenshots/Screenshots%209.png)

 Tech Stack

 Python 3 (standard library only — no external packages) Jupyter Notebook
 Project Structure
-Energy_Consumption_Analysis_System/ │ ├── README.md ├── Energy_Consumption_Analysis_System.ipynb ├── TEAM_A_-_ENERGY_CONSUMPTION_REPORT.docx └── screenshots/

 How to Run

 Open Energy_Consumption_Analysis_System.ipynb in Jupyter Notebook or JupyterLab.
 Run all cells in order.

 Interact with the menu system through the input prompts to explore each analysis option.

 Author
-Vivian Moyosore Gomes — Geoscientist | Python Study Group, Group A Team Captain| SmartBizCrux
+Ismaila Aminu Ainoko — Accountant | Python Study Group, Group A Team member| SmartBizCrux

 Collaborators
 Latifat Oseni